MyPureCloud/client-app-sdk/README.md

         /*
          * PC Group IDs identifying users who will be able to see this embedded-client-app.
          *
-         * Note: This only affects display within the PureCloud UI.
+         * Note: This only affects display within the Genesys Cloud UI.
 App developers should not rely on
          * this mechanism alone for user authorization.
 Check server-side before granting access to a
          * user.
          */